-This behavior occurs because on Intel-based computers, the system partition must be a primary partition that has been marked as active for startup purposes.
-This partition must be located on the disk that the computer gains access to when starting up the computer.
 There can be only one active system partition at a time.
 If you want to use another operating system, you must first mark its system partition as active before restarting the computer.
 More details can be found in Hard disk active partition.

 Step 1: You need to boot your computer via MiniTool Partition Wizard Bootable Disc to get the following window.
 Here, please choose the first option "Partition Wizard" to enter the main interface of MiniTool Partition Wizard.

-Step 4: In this window, you can preview the target partition has been marked as active, and you need to click "Apply" button on the top left corner and tap "Yes" to carry out preview effect.
+Step 4: Click "Apply" button on the top left corner and tap "Yes" to carry out this change.